-- 59% of families have access to financial services. - 63% of Households have improved access to credit - 53% of families have repaid the loan and 37% are ready to do so soon.
+- 61% of families have access to financial services. - 52% of families have repaid the loan and 42% are ready to do so soon.

 Rural Financial Services, particularly micro credit, at the village level is quite crucial in up scaling various livelihoods interventions.
 Either, these small loans are used for the consumption or production purposes and it has a great impact over the income of the families.
 Loans for health are even more crucial to bring back the productive member of the family back to work.